House Painting Best Practices Part 1: Essential Techniques for a Flawless Finish

 Exteriors face harsher conditions, so steps differ:

 • Check weather forecast: Paint when temps are between 50-85°F and humidity is low.
+Avoid painting in direct sunlight or before rain.
+In the Bay Area, summer and early fall are ideal.

 • Caulk all gaps around windows, doors, and joints to prevent moisture entry.
+Use a high-quality exterior caulk that remains flexible.

 • Use exterior-grade primer and paint formulated for your surface (wood, stucco, brick).
+For stucco, use elastomeric paint to bridge hairline cracks.

 • Apply two coats for durability; third coat on south- and west-facing walls that get intense sun.
+UV exposure degrades paint faster on these elevations.

 Common Mistakes to Avoid